bloom-works/handbook/sections/employment-terms-policies.md

 ## Immigration law compliance

-🇺🇸Employees hired to work in the U.S. need to complete a Form I-9 and produce proof of identity and eligibility to work.
+🇺🇸 Employees hired to work in the U.S. need to complete a Form I-9 and produce proof of identity and eligibility to work.
 We need these documents as soon as your Employment Agreement is signed, and we’ll keep them in your confidential electronic personnel file.

 At this time, we are unable to support visa sponsorship.